HelenTu05/ECON-UB-232-Data-Bootcamp-Midterm/README.md

 **Central Research Question:** *What factors influence a restaurant's star rating on Yelp?*

-We decompose this into seven sub-questions:
+We decompose this into nine sub-questions:

 | # | Question | Method |
 |---|----------|--------|